Vontei/notes/week03/03-exercises/js-dom-basics/README.md

 - Be sure to figure out the "what" and "why" by reading through the sections slowly, really trying to answer *each* question before looking at the solution.
 - REMEMBER!
 It's about the process.
 There's no rush.
 Take risks, and have fun!
 Don't be afraid to make mistakes and try things.

+### Why should you care?

+DOM operations form the basis of all client-side javascript, and all frameworks including jQuery and Angular ultimately just boil down to these calls.
+Knowing what the DOM is and how to use it is an essential skill for web developers, and many of the in-class assignments will include these DOM operations.

 ### Objectives

 By the end of this lesson you should be able to: